-Note 52 weeks ended 24 September 2022 £m 52 weeks ended 25 September 2021 £m Costs directly associated with Covid-19 and the enforced closure of pubs а - (3) Gaming machine settlement b - 17 Profit on disposal of properties - 1 (Impairment)/reversal of impairment of intercompany receivable С (1) 1 Total separately disclosed items recognised within operating costs (1) 16 Movement in the valuation of the property portfolio: Impairment (charge)/reversal arising from the revaluation d (75) 43 Impairment of freehold and long leasehold tenant's fixtures and fittings е • (2) Impairment of short leasehold and unlicensed properties f (4) (1) Impairment of right-of-use assets g (9) (3) Net movement in the valuation of the property portfolio (88) 37 Total separately disclosed items (89) 53
+Note 53 weeks ended 30 September 2023 £m 52 weeks ended 24 September 2022 £m Profit on disposal of properties 2 - Impairment of intercompany receivable а (2) (1) Movement in the valuation of the property portfolio: Impairment charge arising from the revaluation b (95) (75) Net impairment of short leasehold and unlicensed properties С (2) (4) Net impairment of right-of-use assets d (5) (9) Net movement in the valuation of the property portfolio (102) (88) Total separately disclosed items (102) (89)

 - a.
-Costs directly associated with the Covid-19 pandemic primarily relate to the disposal of stock items at site and within distribution depots that are beyond usable dates as a result of the Government enforced closure of pubs during periods of local and national lockdown.
-These costs are not considered to be part of normal trading activity. - b.
-In the prior period, a decision of a First-Tier tribunal in the case of the Rank Group Plc against HMRC, for the period post-2005, was given in favour of the taxpayers, with HMRC subsequently confirming it will not appeal against the decision and will now pay valid claims.
-As a result, the Group resubmitted a claim to HMRC covering the period from 2005 to 2012 for VAT on gaming machine income.
-An estimate of the amount receivable, including interest, of £17m was recognised in the prior period. - c.
-In the prior period, the Directors concluded that £1m of historic lifetime expected credit losses against intercompany receivables could be reversed.
-In the current period, in reviewing the lifetime expected credit loss of intercompany receivables, the Directors have concluded that an impairment of £1m should be recognised against the intercompany receivable from Mitchells & Butlers plc.
-See note 13 for further details. - d.
+In the current period, in reviewing the lifetime expected credit loss of intercompany receivables, the Directors have concluded that a further impairment of £2m (2022 £1m) should be recognised against the intercompany receivable from Mitchells & Butlers plc.
+See note 13 for further details. - b.
 Impairment arising from the Company's revaluation of its freehold and long leasehold pub estate where the carrying values of the properties exceed their recoverable amount, net of a revaluation surplus that reverses past impairments.
-See note 9 for further details. - e.
-Impairment of freehold and long leasehold tenant's fixtures and fittings where their carrying values exceed their recoverable amounts. - f.
+See note 9 for further details. - c.
 Impairment of short leasehold and unlicensed properties where their carrying values exceed their recoverable amount, net of any impairment reversal where carrying values have been increased to the recoverable amounts.
-See note 9 for further details. - g.
-Impairment of right-of-use assets where their carrying values exceed their recoverable amounts.
-See note 17 for further details.
+See note 18 for further details. - d.
+Impairment of right-of-use assets where their carrying values exceed their recoverable amount, net of any impairment reversal where carrying values have been increased to the recoverable amounts.
+See note 18 for further details.